vlstill/presentations/concur_a2015/pres.md

 . . .

-however, in concurrency category of SV-COMP:
+in concurrency category of SV-COMP:

 *   little or no nondeterminism
 *   most programs are reasonably small